 Regulations covering minimum wages and statutory pay apply to almost every business.

-It is illegal to pay less than the National Minimum Wage (NMW), so you need to be clear about your responsibilities as an employer if you are going to minimise disruption to your business and prevent disputes arising.
+It is illegal to pay less than the National Minimum Wage (NMW) or National Living Wage (NLW), so you need to be clear about your responsibilities to minimise disruption and prevent disputes arising.

 This briefing covers: